1. The Windows agent

-The Checkmk Enterprise Editions have the Agent Bakery, a software module for automatically packaging customized agents — including Windows agents.
-For a detailed description of this, see the general article on agents.
-The installation of the baked MSI package is then done again exactly as described above.
+The Enterprise Editions have a software module, the Agent Bakery, for automatically packaging customized agents.
+A detailed description of this can be found in the general article on the agents.
+Installation of the baked MSI package is done in the same way as described above for the included package.

 3.4.
 Automatic updates

-If you use the Agent Bakery, you can set up automatic updates of the agent.
+If you use the Agent Bakery, you can also set up automatic updates of the agent.
 These updates are described in their own article.

 3.5.
 Agent configuration files

 During an installation the MSI package stores the program-specific files in

 C:\Program Files (x86)\checkmk\service\ and the host-specific files in

 You do not need to customize the program-specific files.